visioninhope/inferable-agents/README.md

 ## Key Features

-### ✨ Developer Experience

-- Create and manage automations programmatically with a delightful developer experience.
-- Get started quickly with native SDKs for TypeScript, Go, and .NET, with more languages coming soon.
-- Integrate seamlessly with your existing codebases and APIs.
-No rewrites required.

-### 🤖 Managed Inference

-- We handle the complexities of model routing, reasoning, and tool usage for you.
-- Declaratively define complex multi-step workflows.
-You give us the objective, we handle the rest.
-- Monitor everything in real-time with comprehensive tracing, logging, and analytics.

-### 📈 Distributed Durable Execution

-- We handle service discovery and load balancing for your functions.
+Here's a concise key features section with 5 points highlighting Inferable's main benefits:

+🚀 **2-Minute Setup**: Get started in minutes with our [managed platform](https://app.inferable.ai) - wrap your existing functions, REST APIs, GraphQL endpoints, and more.

+🔄 **Rapid Iteration**: Built for developers to quickly prototype, test and refine AI automations with instant feedback.
+If you can write a function, you can build an agent.

-- Our durable execution engine helps you recover from partial failures, and caches results for fast re-runs.
+⚡️ **Distributed Durable Execution**: Our durable execution engine helps you agents recover from partial failures, load balance across your compute, and caches results for fast re-runs.

-### 🔒 Security

-- Keep your data secure and private - all compute runs within your infrastructure with no inbound connections required.
-- Protect sensitive data with end-to-end encryption and masking capabilities built right in.
+🛡️ **Zero Network Config**: No inbound connections or networking config required - your compute runs securely behind your firewall, and polls for instructions.

+💻 **Your Infrastructure, Your Control**: Keep sensitive data and compute on-premise while leveraging our cloud orchestration.
+Inferable can't see or access any runtime information or environment variables.

+🔌 **Multiple Language Support**: Native SDKs for TypeScript, Go, .NET and more coming soon - integrate with your existing codebase in minutes.

 ## SDKs